disktop/Solana-DevNet/README.md

 # Solana-DevNet
-Here you'll be able to perform a token creation audit on your Solana token.
-We'll use Docker to perform the Audit.
+Here you'll be able to perform a token creation audit on your Solana token.(Devnet) W(e'll use Docker to perform the Audit.
 Requirements:
 Linux, Windows wsl, or Mac.
 -------------------------------------------------------------------------